10 Ways to Decorate with Fairy Lights

 Do you have a brick wall or a wall on a patio which is lacking some sparkle in the later hours of the night?
 Discover the ultimate mood lighting with a pretty patterned effect with Hoselink’s Decorative Round Solar Wall Lights.
 The round solar design has built-in intelligent light sensor technology so that as soon as night approaches the lights illuminate automatically- no brain power needed.
 The round lights are perfect for a subtle soft glow.

 10. Enchanted Forest: The Ultimate Challenge

-This is the ultimate challenge covering your whole tree in fair lights!
-It looks so incredible but it would be a team effort and require a logistical master!
+This is the ultimate challenge covering your whole tree in fairy lights!
+It looks so incredible, but it would be a team effort and require a logistical master!
 Perhaps it could be a great project work on in the lead up to Christmas!